aprosail/color-chart/README.md

 which you can simply call the `material` library.
 But that's not the only option.
 This package provides a non-material and classified color chart for Flutter.
-All the colors are named by nature and are easy to remember, and they are also classified into smaller groups according to their styles.
+All the colors are named by common items and are easy to remember, and they are also classified into smaller groups according to their styles.

+This package also provides some utils about the `Color`.